 Bournemouth University, Talbot Campus

-3 years, or 4 years with a minimum 30-week work placement
+3 years full-time with a 8-week placement, or 4 years full-time with a minimum 30-week placement

 All subjects considered

-For September 2019 and September 2020 entry: 104-120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
+For September 2021 entry: 104-120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
 For more information check out our full entry requirements.